Goodbye buckets and bags. Hello crates and wheelie bins.

 Council encourages residents to reduce waste by not lining rubbish or wheelie bins with plastic bags.

 All properties within the collection zones that are rated for the rubbish and recycling kerbside collection service will be delivered a bin.
-There is no opting out of the service.
+There is no opting out of the service and the rate for the service is based on full participation by urban Hastings residents.
 The bins will be linked to the property and will need to be handed over to any future owners.